astronomer/astro-docs/enterprise/next/02_develop/01_cli-quickstart.md

 If you created your account with a username and password, you'll be prompted to enter them directly in your terminal.
 If you did so via Google or GitHub, you'll be prompted to grab a temporary token from the Astronomer UI in your browser.

-If you do not yet have an account on Astronomer, ask a Workspace Admin on your team to send you an invitation or [reach out to us](/get-astronomer?ref=docs) to start a free 14-day trial on Astronomer Cloud.
+If you do not yet have an account on Astronomer, ask a Workspace Admin on your team to send you an invitation.

 > **Note:** Once you run this command once, it should stay cached and allow you to just run `astro auth login` to authenticate more easily in the future.